 |Ebony Girls Obsession||E.G.O.
 Spoken Word||A spoken word workshop series exploring elements of written and performance poetry as a creative practice.
 Participants will learn different writing techniques for self-reflection; the art of storytelling; and performance-based poetry as tools for building self-confidence, self-efficacy, and interpersonal skills.
 This workshop series is perfect for educators looking to enhance their English / literature curriculum, as well as increase overall student engagement.
 For students in grades 6 - 8, emphasis will be placed on building self-identity and self-confidence through spoken word.
 While grades 9-12 will focus more on self-advocacy and social justice.|

-|Seneca College||Early Childhood Studies Field Placements||Early Childhood Studies Field Placements provide post-secondary students who are considering a career in their specialized area, an opportunity to gain direct experience in understanding the learning strategies employed in classrooms.
-These placements satisfy college course requirements for field placement students to collaborate with TDSB staff to enhance their understanding of curriculum; to plan and implement activities for students; and to foster positive relationships with children, staff, parents, and families, and to provide resources to assist TDSB students to successfully transition through the early grades.|
+|Seneca College||Early Childhood Studies Field Placements||Early Childhood Studies Field Placements provide post-secondary students who are considering a career within early childhood education an opportunity to gain direct experience in understanding the learning strategies employed in classrooms.
+These placements satisfy college course requirements for field placement students to collaborate with TDSB teaching staff to enhance their understanding of curriculum; to plan and implement activities for TDSB students; to foster positive relationships with children, staff, parents, and families, and to provide resources to assist TDSB students to successfully transition through the early grades.|